 RECOMMENDED: 31 Great German Shepherd Mixes

-Highlights: Courageous, Proud, Devoted
+Highlights: Brave, Proud, Loyal

 The Komondor is a truly powerful big white dog from Hungary.
 Their main job was to protect and guard the livestock of Hungarian farmers in the rural regions.
-In addition, Komondors also served various working roles around the farms.
+In addition, Komondors also served various roles around the farms.

 35. Central Asian Shepherd Dog